tolstenko/coolify-documentation/docs/coolify/services.md

 Some services could take several minutes to start up.

 ## Requirements
-Each service requires a specific amount of CPU / memory / storage.
+Each service requires a specific amount of CPU / memory/storage.
 Choose your services based on their requirements.

 ## Persistency

 All data are persistent.
-That means, if you stop a service, all your data persist on a Docker Volume.
+If you stop a service, all your data persist on a Docker Volume.
 If you start it again, you will keep your data as-is.

 ## Secrets
-There are some predefined secrets that are necessary for the service to start and generated automatically (like passwords, users, urls), but you can override them anytime, in the `secrets` menu.
+Some predefined secrets are necessary for the service to start and generated automatically (like passwords, users, URLs), but you can override them in the `secrets` menu.